-In WhichSchoolAdvisor.com's previous review of the English College, in 2017, we informed readers about some big changes that took place in 2016, with LVS Ascot taking over management of the school, plus the relaunch of the primary school, this time named Manor Primary, due to the requirement for a separate licence for the new school.
+The on-off-on provision of a through-school has not been the only change that has taken place at The English College in recent years.
+In WhichSchoolAdvisor.com's previous review of the English College, in 2017, we informed readers about some big changes that took place in 2016, with LVS Ascot - a highly reputed school group in the UK - taking over management of the school.

 Back in 2014, the school appointed an experienced new Principal, Ian Jones, who was previously Headteacher at the Dhahran British Grammar School, and the Head of Primary at The Sultan's School in Oman.
-Unfortunately, Ian was taken ill in early 2016 and as a result, the College went through a period of Acting Leadership.
+Unfortunately, Ian was taken ill (and subsequently passed away) in 2016 and as a result, the College went through a period of Acting Leadership.

-However, it would seem that the owners have now taken steps towards leadership stability.
-From September 2018, Sir Greg Martin, an experienced educational leader who received a Knighthood for services to education in the 2013 Queen’s Birthday Honours List, took over the role of Principal.
-He brings "demonstrable commitment to rigour in teaching and learning; and is passionate about the life changing opportunities that high quality education can bring to children".
+It seemed, however, that in 2018, the owners had taken steps towards leadership stability.
+In September 2018, Sir Greg Martin, an experienced educational leader who received a Knighthood for services to education in the 2013 Queen’s Birthday Honours List, took over the role of Principal.
+The school said that he would bring "demonstrable commitment to rigour in teaching and learning; and is passionate about the life changing opportunities that high quality education can bring to children".